BarbWire-1/curved-text/readme.md

 Settings
 -
-Almost all set-up and manipulation at runtime of your `textElements` work as you are used to from working with **fitbit OS**  built-in elements.
+Almost all set-up and manipulation at runtime of your `curved text` work as you are used to from working with **fitbit OS**  built-in elements.

 To ensure high flexibility, most attributes/properties can be set in
  * SVG